TordWessman/VSNL/README.md

     // The (relative) path to the resource. func path() -> String { "/some/path" }

-    // Definition of the response object
+    // Definition of the response object.
+In this case, { "someReturnValue": Int }
     struct MyResponse: Decodable { let someReturnValue: Int }
 }
 ```